 The outsourcing industry is not invulnerable to automation.
-Some parts of the process may be automated, but the bulk of the customer-centric services will continue to be handled by human workers, not machines.
-It's highly implausible for robots and A.I. to completely replace humans in a variety of jobs.
+Some processes like rerouting calls and leaving voice messages may be automated, but the bulk of customer-centric services will continue to be handled by the human call center agents, not machines.
+It’s highly implausible for robots and A.I. to completely replace humans in a variety of jobs.
 Here are several reasons why.

 1. Customers still expect some human interaction in customer service.

 Customers appreciate the quick responses they get from intelligent bots, but they expect humans to follow-up on their questions and complaints.
 A BBC Capital article pointed out that following up is an essential part of customer service.

 There are queries that can’t be easily resolved with an automated message.
 While machine learning makes intelligent conversations with chatbots possible, it does not teach them how to process metaphor and sarcasm or even respond to customers with a semblance of empathy.

 2. Intelligent bots will always be used as a tool; they will never be considered as employees or part of the team.